-Judge Stewart this morning issued a writ of habeas corpus returnable Wednesday for the person of William Hoffman, who was sentenced by Justice Williams of the West Jordan provinct of Sait Lake county to a term of six months' imprisonment and to pay a fine of \$1 a day.
-Hoffman says that he has served the six months and has airead? served 107 days on the first part of his sentence.
-He claims to be illegally tostrained.
-His crime was indeced ex-posure, which was on the first day of last October.
+Judge Siewart this morning issued a writ of habeas corpus returnable Wednesday for the person of William Hoffman, who was sentenced by Justice Williams of the West Jordan provinct of Salt Lake county to a term of mix nonths' imprisonment and to pay a fine f \$270 or stand committed at the rate of \$1 a day.
+Hoffman says that he has served the aix months and has already served 107 days on the first part of his sontence.
+He claims to be illegally re-strained.
+His crime was indecomines ture, which was on the 21st day of last October.

 ORDER FOR POWER CO.

 Judge Morse Issues it for a Temporary Connection.

-Judge Morse this morning made by order in the Salt Lake, Water and Electric power company vs Salt Lake City, permitting the power company to make a temporary connection of their flame with the city canal.
-The order was made on a motion brought by the company to make a tentio dry connection with the city's canal, pending the settlement of the suit to condemn a right of way through which to make connection with the canal.
-The motion to modify the restraining order herestofore made was granted in conheretofore made was granted in con-formity with the above order.
+Judge Morse this morning made an order in the Salt Lake Water and Electric power company vs Salt Laka City, permitting the power company to make a temporary connection of their flume with the city cand, The order was made on a motion breashin by the company to make a tang dory by the connection with the city's cause, pend-ing the settlement of the sult to con-deems a right of way through which to make connection with the cough.
+The motion to modify the restraining order heretofore made was granted in con-formity with the above order.

 PENSION FOR JOHN W. LOWE.

 (Special to the "News.")
 Washington, D. C., Aug.
-19.--A pension has been granted John W. Lowe, Eureka, Utah, at \$8. quickly gathered and a down- entire state.
-ARLEY'S RESERVOIR FILLED UP.
-ALT LAKE GOT A GOOD WETTING he Hour's Rain Brought Down Nearly Half an Inch-Heavy how hour this morning thirty-three , pour almost characteristic of the tropwhiths of an inch of rain fell here ics came upon the city.
-Lightning Thunderstorm and Lightning Accompanied Storm -More to Come.
+18 .- A pension has been granted John W. Lowe, Eureka, Utah, at \$8.